ipfs/js-ipfsd-ctl/README.md

 - `options` - is an optional object the following properties
   - `type` string (default 'go') - indicates which type of node to spawn
-    - current valid values are `js` and `go`
+    - current valid values are `js`, `go` and `proc`
   - `init` bool (default true) - should the node be initialized
   - `start` bool (default true) - should the node be started
   - `repoPath` string - the repository path to use for this node, ignored if node is disposable
   - `disposable` bool (default false) - a new repo is created and initialized for each invocation, as well as cleaned up automatically once the process exits
   - `args` - array of cmd line arguments to be passed to ipfs daemon
   - `config` - ipfs configuration options
-  - `exec` - path to the desired IPFS executable to spawn, otherwise `ipfsd-ctl` will try to locate the correct one based on the `type`
+  - `exec` - path to the desired IPFS executable to spawn, otherwise `ipfsd-ctl` will try to locate the correct one based on the `type`.
+In the case of `proc` type, exec is required and expects an IPFS coderef

  - `callback` - is a function with the signature `cb(err, ipfsd)` where:
    - `err` - is the error set if spawning the node is unsuccessful